hemio-ev/wonderbolt/README.rst

 Recipient delimiters only affect the interpretation of ``envelope_rcpt_to`` if ``require_sasl_username`` is set to this value.
-The localpart of all recipients is stripped from all characters occuring after a first delimiter for comparing with the sasl username.
+The localpart of all recipients is stripped from all characters occurring after a first delimiter for comparing with the sasl username.

 This option should be set to the same value as the